-Remember the following straight after the end of your race:
+Remember the following straight after the end of your race.

-- Straight after the marathon, your immune system is low so avoid close contact with people and keep warm. - Drink and eat food high in carbohydrates. - Walk down stairs backwards if you suffer from DOMS Delayed-onset muscle soreness in the days following your race. - No running for a couple of days. - Rule of thumb is full recovery takes one day per mile (eg. 26 days for a full marathon).
+- Straight after a marathon your immune system is low, so avoid close contact with people and keep warm. - Drink and eat food high in carbohydrates. - Walk down the stairs backwards if you suffer from DOMS Delayed-onset muscle soreness in the days following your race. - No running for a couple of days. - Rule of thumb is full recovery takes one day per mile (26 days).